the-turing-way/the-turing-way/book/website/community-handbook/style.md

 ### Avoid Latin Abbreviation

-Please do not use Latin words like `e.g., etc., i.e.` or other abbreviations.
+Please do not use Latin abbreviations.
 See the [Gov.uk recommendations](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style) for details.

 Some of these abbreviations are: